EricaKoy/EricaKoy.github.io/index.md

 Welcome to my website!
-My name is [Erica Koyama](https://www.linkedin.com/in/ericakoyama/), and I am currently pursuing a Master's in Computer Science with a focus on Machine Learning at Columbia University, with an expected graduation of December 2025.
+My name is [Erica Koyama](https://www.linkedin.com/in/ericakoyama/), and I am currently pursuing a Master's in Computer Science with a focus on Machine Learning at Columbia University, with an expected graduation date of December 2025.

 I earned my Bachelor of Arts in Liberal Arts and a concentration in the life sciences from Soka University of America in 2023.
 During my undergraduate studies, I engaged in cell